 Exam diet for students [tips you can adopt]

-Many if not most JC students chose to focus on gaining content mastery to improve their grades.
+Many if not most JC students chose to only focus on gaining content mastery to improve their grades.
 Whilst that is important, it is not the only thing that can help the student in their exam performance.
 One area that is often overlooked is what they eat.
 I help my students in this area and I refer to it as the exam diet.

 Do you feel drowsy after a meal?
 Imagine that occurs when you are just about to head into the exam hall!